 The first category, Security, is required to be in scope for every SOC 2 audit and is therefore frequently referred to as the Common Criteria.
 Sorry folks, you don’t get a choice about this one.
-The rest of them, however, are up to you to include or not.
+The rest of them, however, is up to you to include or not.

 Which Trust Services Criteria Should I Include?